davidoh0905/deep-learning/image-classification/README.md

 ## Running the Udacity Deep Learning Foundations image classification project on floydhub.com

 1. Create an account on [floydhub.com](https://www.floydhub.com) (don't forget to confirm your email).
-You will automatically receive 100 free GPU hours.

 2. Install the `floyd` command on your computer:

         pip install -U floyd-cli

-    Do this even if you already installed `floyd-cli` before, just to make sure you have the most recent version (Its pace of development is fast!).
+    Do this even if you already installed `floyd-cli` before, just to make sure you have the most recent version (its peace of development is fast!).

 3. Associate the command with your Floyd account: